Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Introduction

+Probably the most celebrated result related to this scaling of Young diagrams is the one of Logan and Shepp \cite{LoganShepp1977} and Ver{\v{s}}ik and Kerov \cite{VervsikKerov1977} who proved that a random Young diagram (distributed according to the Plancherel measure) will typically be very close to some explicit asymptotic shape.

-For a Young diagram $\lambda$ and an integer $s\geq 1$ we denote by $s\lambda$ the \emph{dilation} of $\lambda$ by factor $s$.
-This operation can be easily described on a graphical representation of a Young diagram: we just dilate the picture of $\lambda$ or, alternatively, we replace each box of $\lambda$ by a grid of $s\times s$ boxes.
+In order to keep this paper as simple as possible and to avoid generalized Young diagrams, in the following we will consider only dilations of Young diagrams by factors which are positive integers.
+This operation can be easily described on a graphical representation of a Young diagram: we just dilate the picture of $\lambda$ or, alternatively, we replace each box of $\lambda$ by a grid of $s\times s$ boxes, see Figure \ref{fig:dilation}.
+Note that if we fix a Young diagram $\lambda$ then the sequence of dilated Young diagrams $(s\lambda)_{s=1,2,\dots}$ is an example of a collection of balanced Young diagrams.
+It follows that our rather vague plan of studying balanced Young diagrams can be made more concrete by studying the sequence of Young diagrams $(s\lambda)_{s=1,2,\dots}$ in the limit as $s\to\infty$.